geothomaslee/RF_Scripts/Processing/readme.md

 ### SUMMARY
 1. MoveSmallTraces - sets aside SAC files that do not contain actual seismic data
+2. FindSegmented - looks for stations that have components segmented into multiple files, also looks for missing components
-2. RotateData - can rotate E/W N/S components into radial/tangential components
+3. RotateData - can rotate E/W N/S components into radial/tangential components
-3. FilterData - automates various filtering processes.
+4. FilterData - automates various filtering processes.
 NOTE: assumes data has already been rotated

 ## MoveSmallTraces
 This script removes empty traces using 2 different detection methods.

 1. Checks the size of the file and sets it aside if it's below a certain threshold, assuming that metadata will only take up a small amount of disk space.
    - Default threshold is 10kb which works well in my testing, but can be adjusted if necessary
-3. Checks the depmax (maximum amplitude) header in SAC and if it's undefined, assumes the file is empty and sets it aside.
+2. Checks the depmax (maximum amplitude) header in SAC and if it's undefined, assumes the file is empty and sets it aside.

+## FindSegmented
+This script looks for components that have been segmented into multiple files.
+It may be possible to simply splice the files together, but these often contain time gaps that make the data unusable.
+It also looks for stations with missing components and sets aside the files.
+Makes 3 directories.
+1. Segmented_Components - for segmented components
+2. Missing_Components - for missing components
+3. Missing_And_Excess_Components - for situations where previous 2 methods didn't detect issues because there are 3 files, but one or more are missing and one or more have repeats.
+   - Requires channel names to be defined according to your data at the beginning of the script.

 ## RotateData
 This script can automatically rotate large amounts of 3 component seismic data using SAC's rotate command.